The Best Ethernet Cable for Gaming

 - Make sure the cable jacket is stamped “ANSI/TIA 568 Certified”, at least to B.2 (C.2 and 2.D are fine as well)

 - Don’t bother with Cat6A Ethernet patch cable unless you are getting a great deal and it costs no more than Cat5e.
 The reason has to do with speed over distance.
 Cat6A cable is designed to support 10 Gigabit speeds to 328 feet.
-Cat6 Ethernet cable can support this speed to 110 ft under normal circumstances, and even to 165 ft on a case by case basis.
+Cat6 Ethernet cable can support this speed to 110 ft under normal circumstances, and even to 165 ft on a case-by-case basis.
 If the distances are very short, say less than 20 feet, then even a lowly Cat5e will support 10 Gigabit.
-I know, as I have bandwidth tested Cat5e cable on 10 Gigabit equipment at short distance.
-I achieved 10 Gigabit easily.
+I know, as I have bandwidth tested Cat5e cable on 10 Gigabit equipment at a short distance.
+I achieved 10 Gigabit easily, so the best Cat cable for gaming depends on your circumstances.

 - If you are going long distances with your patch cable (75 feet or more), then this is a potentially different situation and I suggest researching more on our Cable Academy or giving us a call.
 You may need solid-copper structured cabling.

 You won’t reach 10 Gigabit (assuming we are talking about a typical desktop gaming PC or console).
 The reason is simple.
 The vast majority (99%) of all network speeds are still stuck at 1 Gigabit.
 If your gaming PC or console only supports 1 Gigabit then that is the speed limit.
-If the rest of your network equipment is operating at 10 Gigabit it still will not make a difference...you are stuck at 1 Gigabit when gaming.
+If the rest of your network equipment is operating at 10 Gigabit it still will not make a difference...your fastest ethernet cable for gaming will be stuck at 1 Gigabit.

 Now, let’s talk about shielding.
 Shielded must be better, right?
 Only in specific circumstances that the home user is unlikely to face.
 In fact, it might cause you trouble.
 Shielded Ethernet cable must be properly grounded and all components in the link should be shielded as well.
 Doing otherwise may cause ground loops and floating cable shields which can generate mayhem.
 This blog article will detail more on that subject: Shielded vs Unshielded Cable.